-I collected data from three (3) online libraries developed in accordance with LK20 through the publishers CappelenDamm and Gyldendal, the biggest and second biggest publishers in Norway (Steenberg, 2018).
+I collected data from three (3) online libraries developed in accordance with LK20 through the publishers CappelenDamm and Gyldendal, the biggest and second biggest publishers in Norway, respectively (Steenberg, 2018).
 To obtain access to the libraries, one has to log in with a Feide user ID provided by the school.
 Every teacher and pupil have their own login/Feide user ID, which allows them access.
-In the case of all three online platforms, I have ascertained that the pupils have access to books aimed towards grades one through ten.
-Typically, if a school has access to Salaby, they also have access to Skolestudio, as both are products of Gyldendal.
-If they have access to Skolen, they do not automatically have access to Gyldendal's websites, as they are two competing publishers.
+In the case of all three online platforms, I have ascertained that the pupils have access to books aimed towards all grades, including both younger and older.
+Typically, if a school has access to Salaby, they also have access to Skolestudio, as both are products of Gyldendal, but they have no access to Skolen.
+If they have access to Skolen, they do not typically have access to Gyldendal's websites, as they are two competing publishers.

 The original plan for the study was to focus on pupils' access to LGBTQIA+ representation in physical school libraries, viewing online libraries as an addition.
-However, I quickly realized the physical libraries would be ineffective in the study as I was faced with limited access to physical libraries and a larger possible margin of error based on the availability of the books.
-As the online recourses are becoming greater and more incorporated into lessons and education the pivot towards the online learning platforms made sense (Gilje, 2021, p.
+However, I quickly realized the physical libraries would be ineffective in the study, and as the online recourses are becoming greater and more incorporated into lessons and education the pivot towards the online learning platforms made sense (Gilje, 2021, p.
 230).
-The move to focus toward the libraries on the digital learning platforms, constituted a vast improvement in both the validity of the research, and the relevance of the results.
-I found the online platforms to have a wider reach and being used much in lessons (Gilje, 2021, p.
-230), so I am pleased with the amendment.
+Faced with limited access to physical libraries and a larger possible margin of error based on the availability of the books.
+The pivot of the study, to focus on the libraries on the digital learning platforms, constituted a vast improvement in both the validity of the research, and the relevance of the results.
+I found the online platforms to have a wider reach and being used much in lessons (Gilje, 2021), so I am pleased with the amendment (p.
+230).

 Despite the shift, I have completed two (2) visits to physical school libraries in area within Telemark.
-The visits were conducted to determine if pupils receive adequate representation through physical libraries and would therefore not be as reliant upon gaining representation through their digital devices.
-If I found the physical libraries to contain large amounts of authentic and varied LGBTQIA+ representation, the findings from the online libraries could be less consequential, as one could argue the physical libraries ensured the pupils' need for representation might be met.
+The visits were conducted to determine if pupils receive adequate representation through physical libraries and would therefore not be reliant upon gaining representation through their digital devices.
+If I found the physical libraries to contain large amounts of authentic and varied LGBTQIA+ representation, the findings from the online libraries could be less consequential, as one could argue the physical libraries ensured the pupils' need for representation might be met anyways.
 I would argue digital learning libraries should showcase books with LGBTQIA+ representation regardless of physical libraries contributing towards the pupils' access.
 However, in the face of lacking representation within the physical libraries the representation in the online libraries become more vital.